 Under Nevada Revised Statute Section 484C.110, it is unlawful for a person who is under the influence of a controlled substance, alcohol or both alcohol and a controlled substance, to drive or be in actual physical control of a vehicle on a highway or on premises to which the public has access.
 A driver’s BAC for unlawfully driving under the influence of alcohol will meet or exceed .08 grams when tested up to two hours after driving or being in actual possession of the vehicle.

 Furthermore, Nevada Revised Statute Section 484C.110(3) provides that if a person who is driving under the influence of a controlled substance, or is in actual physical control of a vehicle on roads accessible to the public, is unlawfully driving if they have at least:

 By enacting the per se drug and DUI laws, Nevada intended to create a per se statute similar to the alcohol per se statute.
-The statute contains a short list of controlled substances, including marijuana, which were deemed to be prohibited substances, and if found in a driver's system, would constitute a per se violation.
+The statute contains a short list of controlled substances, including marijuana, which was deemed to be a prohibited substances, and if found in a driver's system, would constitute a per se violation.

 The drug level, measured in nanograms, was established by looking at federal standards set by the Substance Abuse and Mental Health Services Administration (“SAMHSA”).
 SAMHSA is the agency responsible for setting standards for toxicology testing of airline pilots, train engineers, and others who must be tested for drugs under federal law.